wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Ardor/Spellblade.md

 Apotheosis: Convert your first 2 ACTs next turn into free actions Soul Charge: Attack.
 If you cast a spell this turn, channel 1 to it (Chaos (FS))
-Tongue of Serpentine (Inscription 2): Strike, then channel based on unblocked damage dealt.
+Asherah's Exile (Inscription 2): Strike, then channel based on unblocked damage dealt.
 You can cast this any turn after it is prepared

 VISION:
 Force (FF): Power and direction, combining into drive.
 Violent pushes of pure energy - barriers, attacks, sharp momentum shifts